aellerton/demo-allauth-bootstrap/README.md

 I want to point out that this use of Makefiles and seed data is nothing to do with ``allauth``, it's just my hack way of getting set up and running.

+You can edit ``seed.sql`` then destroy and rebuild your database easily with this:

+    make rebuild

 ### A word about Makefiles